exilon/QuickLogger/README.md

 Every logger provider can be configured to listen for one or more of these event types and limit the number of received eventtypes received for a range of eventtypes per Day, hour, minute or second for avoid performance problems or be spammed.

 ### Providers:
 Providers manage the output for your logs.
 Output can be file, console, email, etc. If a provider fails many times to send a log, will be disabled automatically (full disk, remote server down, etc).
+Limits can be specified per provider.
+Providers have a property to change Time format settings property to your needs.
+Every provider has a queue log to receive log items, but can be disabled to allow direct write/send.
+There are some events to control providers work (OnRestart, OnCriticalError, OnSendLimits, etc).

 There are some predefined providers, but you can make your own provider if needed: